Apple TV review

 The Apple TV is a connected set-top box that offers access to iTunes TV shows and movies, as well as content from Netflix, YouTube and Vimeo.
 Here's our Apple TV review.

-Apple has just dropped the price of the Apple TV to £79 from £99.
+On 9 March 2015 Apple dropped the price of the Apple TV to £59 from £79 (this time last year it was £99).
 The unit hasn't changed beyond the new lower price, despite speculation that Apple will soon launch a new Apple TV.
 We have updated this review accordingly.

 - New Apple TV release date rumours

 - Preview of the new Apple TV, including all the features you can expect